SToRM: Supervised Token Reduction for Multi-modal LLMs toward efficient end-to-end autonomous driving: Experimental results and discussion

 \subsection{Comparisons between SToRM and SOTA E2E driving MLLM with different LLM scales}

 Across LLM backbones of different scales, Table~\ref{tab:main_result} shows that the proposed SToRM achieves very comparable driving performances with SOTA E2E driving MLLM \cite{LMDrive} using all tokens, i.e., all-token LMDrive, with far lower computational cost.
 In particular, compared with all-token LMDrive, SToRM reduces FLOPs by approximately $30\times$ with the large LLM backbone and $16.6\times$ with the tiny backbone.
+These reductions make real-time E2E driving inference feasible on a standard GPU, with over $25$ FPS.
 Tables~\ref{tab:main_result}-\ref{tab:langauto_short} show that under the same visual-token budget, SToRM outperforms SOTA model \cite{LMDrive}, indicating efficient token use and robust generalization across LLM sizes.
-Finally, Table~\ref{tab:main_result} shows that compared with \emph{the} SOTA model, LMDrive (using LLaVA + Q-Former token reduction) \cite{LMDrive}, SToRM with the tiny LLM backbone, TinyLLaVA, attains significantly better driving performance while substantially improving inference efficiency, specifically, $6.5\times$ reduction in FLOPs and $4.27\times$ less memory.
+Finally, Table~\ref{tab:main_result} shows that compared with \emph{the} SOTA model, LMDrive (using LLaVA + Q-Former token reduction) \cite{LMDrive}, SToRM with the tiny LLM backbone, TinyLLaVA, attains significantly better driving performance while substantially improving inference efficiency, specifically, $6.5\times$ reduction in FLOPs, $4.27\times$ less memory, and $1.5\times$ higher FPS.